 Geraniums oil is also valuable in the perfume industry because of the nice floral scent.

-The dried leaves can be used to make a pleasant-tasting herbal tea.
+The dried leaves can be used to make a pleasant herbal tea.